 🌗 Poster/Demo

-In this paper, we examine over 50,000 images across hyper-palatable, normal, and healthy categories to identify patterns in their visual composition—specifically saturation, color entropy, and spatial alignment—with computer vision and CIELAB color space.
+In this work, we examine over 50,000 images across hyper-palatable, normal, and healthy categories to identify patterns in their visual composition—specifically saturation, color entropy, and spatial alignment—with computer vision and CIELAB color space.

 [ Paper ]